Afghan migrant convicted of killing German medical student

-BERLIN (AP) — An Afghan migrant to Germany has been found guilty of raping and murdering a 19-year-old medical student and sentenced to life in prison in a case that fueled a debate about the country’s immigration policies.
+BERLIN (AP) — An Afghan migrant was convicted Thursday of raping and murdering a 19-year-old medical student and sentenced to life in prison in Germany, in a case that fueled a debate about Europe’s handling of migration.

-The dpa news agency reported Thursday the Freiburg regional court ruled Hussein K. represents enough of a danger he can be kept behind bars past the usual 15 years for a life term in Germany.
+The state court in the southwestern city of Freiburg ruled that ruled that the defendant, identified only as Hussein K. in line with German privacy laws, represents enough of a danger he can be kept behind bars past the usual 15 years for a life term in Germany.

-During his trial K., whose last name was withheld in line with privacy laws, testified he pulled Maria Ladenburger from her bicycle in October 2016, raped her and dumped her unconscious in a river, where she drowned.
+During his trial, K. testified that he pulled Maria Ladenburger from her bicycle in October 2016, raped her and dumped her unconscious in a river, where she drowned.
+He said he had been drinking and smoking drugs at the time, but the court said it found no evidence of any “relevant impairment” of the defendant’s faculties.

-K., who entered Germany in 2015, claimed he was 18 at the time of the crime.
-An expert report and witness statements put his age at 22
+“He knew that she was still alive when he dropped her in the Dreisam (river), that she would drown,” presiding judge Kathrin Schenk said.

 Most Read Nation & World Stories